michieltjampens/i2c_uart_stm32/README.md

 - Testing with Rev0 hardware
 - Designing rev1, which mainly adds led's for feedback.
 - DMA implemented for I²C to UART.
+- Writing the code for [dcafs](https://github.com/michieltjampens/dcafs) to use it, decided to rewrite the i2c part for it.

 ## Info
 ### Hardware